An Aggregation Scheme for Increased Power: Method

 where $Y_{ij3}$ denotes the outcome of student $i$ in school $j$ in the third grade, $X$ represents a set of demographic covariates, and $Z$ denotes the treatment status.
 An example of this method may be found in \citet{simmons2008indexing}.
 In addition to its simplicity, exit observation analysis provides one notable benefit: an easily defined and identified overall average treatment effect, i.e. $\E[Y_{ij3}^{(Z=1)} - Y_{ij3}^{(Z=0)}]$.

 However, complications emerge.
-According to BURST's theory of change, students are more likely to benefit when they participate in the intervention for a longer period.
+According to BURST's theory of how and on whom effects will accumulate, students are more likely to benefit when they participate in the intervention for a longer period.
 Therefore, we are less likely to observe an effect in Cohort 1.3 than in Cohort 1.0, and treating these two groups equally may hinder a researcher's ability to detect an effect.
-Table \ref{tab:diff_means} demonstrates this occurrence in BURST where we observe larger differences between unadjusted treatment and control means as students participate in the study for a greater length of time.
+BURST Cohort 1's experience seems to have been of this type: as seen in Table~\ref{tab:diff_means}, mean treatment-control differences in the exit observation year as compared to the entry year increase steadily from Cohort 1.2, with just 2 years of BURST, to Cohort 1.0, which enjoyed up to 4 years of BURST's supports.

-In addition to the aforementioned drawback, researchers often simply prefer to use all of their available data.
+In addition, exit observation analysis lacks appeal to researchers who prefer to use all of the available data.
 Perhaps the easiest way to handle repeated measurements is to fit a linear model predicting student-year observations from independent variables identifying the time of follow-up before estimating standard errors of these coefficients with appropriate attention to ``clustering'' by student or by school; in mixed modeling and general estimating equations literature, this is known as the linear model with ``working independence structure'' \citep{fox2015applied,laird2004analysis}.
 These analyses effectively attach equal weight to each student-year observation and thus we refer to them as ``flat'' weights.
 In combination with least squares, flat weighting delivers minimum-variance unbiased coefficient estimates under the model that

 where the disturbances $\{\epsilon_{ijk}: i,j,k\}$ \textit{are all independent of one another}.
-The model is said only to have ``working'' independence structure because even if in actuality the disturbances are not mutually independent, its least squares estimates remain unbiased under \eqref{eq:flat}, while clustering ensures consistency of standard errors by taking into account heterogeneity across groups.
-Model \eqref{eq:flat} differs from the exit-observations-only model \eqref{eq:exit_obs} in allowing multiple values of $k$ for each student $i$; in BURST, $k$ ranges from one to four under flat weighting.
+The model is said only to have ``working'' independence structure because even if in actuality the disturbances are not mutually independent, its least squares estimates remain unbiased under Model~\ref{eq:flat}, while clustering ensures consistency of standard errors by taking into account heterogeneity across groups.
+Model~\ref{eq:flat} differs from the exit-observations-only model, Model~\ref{eq:exit_obs}, in allowing multiple values of $k$ for each student $i$; in BURST, $k$ ranges from one to four under flat weighting.
+While Model~\ref{eq:flat} is general, other flat weighting identification strategies may differ.
+For example, one specification of flat weighting may include fixed effects for years and interactions between the treatment and year.
 An example of flat weighting may be found in \citet{meece1999changes}.